wuxn3d/WuxnSlicer/README.md

 # Disclaimer

 There is no warranty for the program, to the extent permitted by applicable law.
-Wuxn provides this program "as is" without warrenty of any kind, either expressed or implied, inlcuding, but not limited to, the implied warrenties of merchantability and fitness for a particular purpose.
+Wuxn provides this program "as is" without warrenty of any kind, either expressed or implied, inlcuding, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The entire risk as to the quality and performance of the program is with you.

 -----------------------------------------------------------------------------------------------------------------------------------------------
 <footer>